Cristian Bunino: Alessandria (loan)

 On 8 August 2017 Bunino was signed by another Piedmontese club Alessandria on a temporary deal, with an option to buy.
 He was assigned number 27 shirt.

 Pescara

 On 31 January 2018 Bunino was signed by Pescara in a definitive deal, with Leonardo Mancuso moved to Juventus in the same formula.
 He was assigned number 11 shirt, which was owned by Francesco Zampano.
 On 9 August 2019 he joined Padova on loan with an option to purchase.
 On 10 January 2020 he moved on a new loan to Serie C club Viterbese.
 On 5 October 2020 he joined Teramo on loan.
 On 16 January 2021 he moved on a new loan to Monopoli.

 Return to Pro Vercelli

-On 30 July 2021, he returned to Pro Vercelli on Serie C. On 1 September 2022, Bunino was loaned by Fermana.
+On 30 July 2021, he returned to his boyhood club Pro Vercelli of the Serie C.

+Loans to Fermana, Lecco and Brindisi

+On 1 September 2022, Bunino was loaned by Fermana.
 On 31 January 2023, Bunino moved on a 1.5-year loan to Lecco.
+On 22 August 2023, Lecco arranged a sub-loan for the 2023–24 season with Brindisi.

+Red card incident

+When at on loan at Lecco, Bunino was left red-faced and with a red card after being caught urinating on the side of the pitch before coming on for Serie C side Lecco.

+He was caught in the act by one of the match officials and was shown a straight red card.